GeneralApril 2, 2026· 10 min read· By Salman Ahmed

 In month 1, only $164 of your $1,331 payment reduces your debt.
 The rest ($1,167) is pure interest!

 By month 180 (halfway through), you're finally paying more principal than interest.
+Run your own loan through our Amortization Calculator and see the exact month when your crossover happens.

 How Interest Is Calculated Each Month